AdobeDocs/analytics.en/help/admin/admin/realtime/realtime.md

 ---
 description: Displays web page traffic and ranks page views in real time.
 Provides actionable data to base your business decisions on.
-title: Real-time reports
+title: Real-time reports in Adobe Analytics
 topic-fix: Reports
 uuid: c09cc605-0b3b-41ab-9b46-8c2a26f579a3
 exl-id: 267246ba-617f-4284-aaad-d0ace0f6a8cf
 ---
-# Real-time reports
+# Real-time reports in Adobe Analytics

 Displays web page traffic and ranks page views in real time.
 Provides actionable data to base your business decisions on.